jjvanzon/JJs-Reference-Architecture/namespaces-assemblies-and-folders.md

 - JJ.Framework.Logging
 - JJ.Framework.Logging.__DebugOutput__

-This means that the platform-indepent part of the code is separate from the platform-specific code.
+This means that the platform-independent part of the code is separate from the platform-specific code.
 This also means, that quite a portion of the code can be shared between platforms.
-It also means, that we can specifically choose  which technologies we want to be dependent on.
+It also means, that we can specifically choose which [technologies](api.md) we want to be dependent on.

 Tests
 -----

-Every assembly can get a `Tests` assembly containing automated tests.
+Every assembly can get a `Tests` assembly containing [automated tests](aspects.md#automated-testing).
 For instance:

 - JJ.Business.Calendar.__Tests__
 - JJ.Presentation.Calendar.Mvc.__Tests__